zixuanzhang/p8105_Final_Project/Final_report.md

 U.S. Bureau of Labour Statistics, 'Occupational Employment Statistics', 2018 data is available at: <https://www.bls.gov/oes/tables.htm> Go to this webpage and download **National** and **state** XLS format from May 2007 to May 2017.

-DATA.GOV, ‘Fortune 500’, 2018 is available at: <https://catalog.data.gov/dataset/fortune-500-corporate-headquarters>
+DATA.GOV, ‘Fortune 500’, 2018 is available at: <https://hifld-geoplatform.opendata.arcgis.com/datasets/fortune-500-corporate-headquarters> and click on download

 ### Data Cleaning